 How to care for Phalaenopsis Orchid's

 Phalaenopsis orchids are a flowering potted plant that we have seen grow enormously in popularity over the last few years.
 We love the way their graceful arching stems and clean, crisp colors add an exotic elegance to any room.
-It’s no surprise then that many interior designers feature this beautiful plant in so many contemporary room designs.
+It’s no surprise that many interior designers feature this beautiful plant in so many contemporary room designs.

 Watering and Feeding Phalaenopsis Orchids